8 must-have software engineering meetings

 Sprint planning meetings

 Sprint planning meetings are conducted at the beginning of each sprint.
-It allows the scrum team to decide what work will they complete in the upcoming iteration, set sprint goals, and align on the next steps.
-The key purpose of these meetings is for the team to consider how will they approach doing what the product owner has requested.
+They allow the scrum team to decide what work they will complete in the upcoming iteration, set sprint goals, and align on the next steps.
+Defining a clear sprint goal is essential for team alignment and focus.
+During sprint planning, the sprint backlog is created by selecting and prioritizing tasks from the product backlog to define the scope of work for the sprint.
+Sprint planning is a key ceremony within the scrum process, helping teams iterate and improve continuously.
+The key purpose of these meetings is for the team to consider how they will approach doing what the product owner has requested.
+Maintaining team focus during sprint planning ensures everyone is aligned on priorities and objectives.
+Interval planning meetings should be held at the beginning of each sprint.

 These plannings are done based on the velocity or capacity and the sprint length.